 - Communications with employers regarding leave issues

-- Filing of lawsuits on behalf of employees treated unfairly because they took a leave
+- Filing of lawsuits on behalf of employees who are illegally denied leave

-To speak with a lawyer about a leave of absence or FMLA leave, call Advantage Law Group at 800-865-2593 to schedule an appointment at any of our three office locations in San Diego, Orange County, or the Bay Area.
+To speak with a lawyer about your rights with regard to Family Medical Leave or other legally recognized leave of absence from work, call Advantage Law Group at 800-865-2593 to schedule an appointment for a free consultation at any of our three office locations in San Diego, Orange County, or the Bay Area.